Startpage

 Images: Nontokozo Tshabalala, Mamgobozi Design

-The course enables you to articulate your own artistic concerns/questions through the critical lens that Black Study offers.
-It will allow you to take a deep, creative dive into difficult texts by allowing you to read them through your artistic practice (circus, dance or performance) and understanding of being-black-in-the-world.
-Readings are based on experience and artistic practice, rather than academic or scholarly skill.
+The course gives you the opportunity to formulate your own artistic problems and questions through the critical lens that Black Study offers.
+Black Study puts forward the claim that race is still operative as an ideological function in society today despite attempts to remove the concept from discourse.
+It gives you the opportunity to take a deep, creative dive into difficult texts by allowing you to read them through your artistic practice (circus, dance or performing arts).

-You will explore AfroFuturism, History from Black perspectives, Black Radical Feminisms, AfroOptimism and AfroPessimism in relation to the black body performing and creating art.
+You will explore AfroFuturism, history from a black perspective, Black Radical Feminisms, AfroOptimism and AfroPessimism in relation to the black body that shapes and creates art.

-The course is led by John-Paul Zaccarini, Professor of Performing Arts for the research profile Bodily and Vocal Practices and director of FutureBrownSpace.
-Guest teachers to be announced.
+The course is led by John-Paul Zaccarini, Professor of Performing Arts for the profile area of Bodily and Vocal Practices and Director of FutureBrownSpace.
+More information about guest teachers will follow.

 Information